kumar1987an/knowme/README.md

 ## I am an Husband, an Infrastructure Automation Developer and a Mentor!

-- :bike: I am currently working on Python Trading application as a personal and bussiness app
+- :bike: Started working on Python Trading application as a personal and bussiness app
 - :snail: I am currently learning python django to start work on the same.